 This garlic chicken with rosemary is my all-time favorite meal.
 It’s healthy, delicious, and made with love.
 And food is love.
 I hope you make this special recipe for someone you love.
 Feel free to let me know what you think in the comments below!

-This year in honor of both my grandparents, I am growing my own rosemary and garlic.
+In honor of both my grandparents, I am growing my own rosemary and garlic every year.
 I look forward to a hopeful July harvest when I can make my Grandpop’s Garlic Rosemary Chicken from scratch using my own homegrown ingredients.

 01.19.20 – Updated to add photos of my grandparents.